-(a) Buffer zone
+(A) Buffer Zone

 - (1) Standard Buffer.
-No land-disturbing activity during periods of construction or improvement to land shall be permitted in proximity to a lake or natural watercourse unless a buffer zone is provided along the margin of the watercourse of sufficient width to confine visible siltation within the twenty-five percent (25%) of the buffer zone nearest the land-disturbing activity. - (i) Projects On, Over or Under Water.
-This subdivision shall not apply to a land-disturbing activity in connection with the construction of facilities to be located on, over, or under a lake or natural watercourse. - (ii) Buffer Measurement.
-Unless otherwise provided, the width of a buffer zone is measured horizontally from the edge of the water to the nearest edge of the disturbed area, with the 25 percent of the strip nearer the land-disturbing activity containing natural or artificial means of confining visible siltation. - (b) Graded Slopes and Fills.
+No land-disturbing activity during periods of construction or improvement to land shall be permitted in proximity to a lake or natural watercourse unless a buffer zone is provided along the margin of the watercourse of sufficient width to confine visible siltation within the twenty-five percent (25%) of the buffer zone nearest the land-disturbing activity. - (A) Projects On, Over or Under Water.
+This subdivision shall not apply to a land-disturbing activity in connection with the construction of facilities to be located on, over, or under a lake or natural watercourse. - (B) Buffer Measurement.
+Unless otherwise provided, the width of a buffer zone is measured horizontally from the edge of the water to the nearest edge of the disturbed area, with the 25 percent of the strip nearer the land-disturbing activity containing natural or artificial means of confining visible siltation. - (B) Graded Slopes and Fills.
 The angle for graded slopes and fills shall be no greater than the angle that can be retained by vegetative cover or other adequate erosion control devices or structures.
 In any event, slopes left exposed will, within 21 calendar days of completion of any phase of grading, be planted or otherwise provided with temporary or permanent ground cover, devices, or structures sufficient to restrain erosion.
 The angle for graded slopes and fills must be demonstrated to be stable.
-Stable is the condition where the soil remains in its original configuration, with or without mechanical constraints. - (c) Fill Material.
+Stable is the condition where the soil remains in its original configuration, with or without mechanical constraints. - (C) Fill Material.
 Materials being used as fill shall be consistent with those described in 15A NCAC 13B .0562 unless the site is permitted by the Department's Division of Waste Management to operate as a landfill.
-Not all materials described in Section .0562 may be suitable to meet geotechnical considerations of the fill activity and should be evaluated accordingly. - (d) Ground Cover.
-Whenever land-disturbing activity that will disturb more than one (1) acre is undertaken on a tract, the person conducting the land-disturbing activity shall install erosion and sedimentation control devices and practices that are sufficient to retain the sediment generated by the land disturbing activity within the boundaries of the tract during construction upon and development of said tract, and shall plant or otherwise provide a permanent ground cover sufficient to restrain erosion after completion of construction or development.
-Except as provided in Section 8(c)(4), provisions for a permanent ground cover sufficient to restrain erosion must be accomplished within 90 calendar days following completion of construction or development. - (e) Prior Plan Approval.
-No person shall initiate any land-disturbing activity that will disturb more than one (1) acre on a tract unless, thirty (30) or more days prior to initiating the activity, a Plan for the activity is filed with and approved by the town.
+Not all materials described in Section .0562 may be suitable to meet geotechnical considerations of the fill activity and should be evaluated accordingly.

+- (D) Ground Cover.
+Whenever land-disturbing activity shall meet the requirements for a Plan Approval (as defined herein), the Person conducting the land-disturbing activity shall install erosion and sedimentation control devices and practices that are sufficient to retain the sediment generated by the land disturbing activity within the boundaries of the tract during construction upon and development of said tract, and shall plant or otherwise provide a permanent ground cover sufficient to restrain erosion after completion of construction or development.
+Except as provided in Section 8(c)(4), provisions for a permanent ground cover sufficient to restrain erosion must be accomplished within 90 calendar days following completion of construction or development. - (E) Prior Plan Approval.
+Whenever land-disturbing activity shall meet the requirements for a Plan Approval (as defined herein), no Person shall initiate any land-disturbing activity unless, thirty (30) or more days prior to initiating the activity, a Plan for the activity is filed with and approved by Lincoln County.
 An erosion and sedimentation control plan may be filed less than 30 days prior to initiation of a land-disturbing activity if the plan is submitted under an approved express permit program.
-The land-disturbing activity may be initiated and conducted in accordance with the plan once the plan has been approved.
+The land-disturbing activity may be initiated and conducted in accordance with the plan once the plan has been approved, and a pre-construction conference has been held with Lincoln County.

-The town shall forward to the Director of the Division of Water Resources a copy of each Plan for a land-disturbing activity that involves the utilization of ditches for the purpose of de-watering or lowering the water table of the tract.
+Lincoln County shall forward to the Director of the Division of Water Resources a copy of each Plan for a land-disturbing activity that involves the utilization of ditches for the purpose of de-watering or lowering the water table of the tract.

-(f) The land-disturbing activity shall be conducted in accordance with the approved erosion and sedimentation control plan.
+(F) The land-disturbing activity shall be conducted in accordance with the approved erosion and sedimentation control plan.